johnraff/genman/README.md

     -h --help   Show a help message.
     --clean     Return everything in the package debian/ directory to the state it was in before running the script.
+    --test <file>
+                Display the manpage that would be generated for this file.
+                Nothing is changed in the source directory.

 ### Configuration: